emily-berryman/emily-berryman/README.md

 - 🌱 Adding new features to <em>Leaf It To Me</em>, a full stack plant care app made as our final group project over 5 days: http://leaf-it-to-me.herokuapp.com/

-- 🔈 Check out some of my pinned projects below!
+Check out some of my other projects pinned below!

 Tech Stack: